 June 20, 1994: Apple launches eWorld, a subscription service for Mac owners that’s designed to compete with America Online and other nascent online properties.

-Part messaging service and part news aggregator, eWorld is supposed to push Apple into competition with the likes of AOL, Delphi, CompuServe and Prodigy.
+Part messaging service and part news aggregator, Apple envisions eWorld competing with heavy hitters like AOL, Delphi, CompuServe and Prodigy.
 Unfortunately, Apple’s online service is doomed from the start.

-The origins of eWorld trace back to another Apple proto-social network, called AppleLink, intended to link Cupertino with its dealers and support centers.
-In the early 1990s, when John Sculley was still steering the ship at Apple, the decision was made to turn AppleLink into a more consumer-facing service.
+The origins of eWorld trace back to another Apple proto-social network, called AppleLink, intended to connect Cupertino with its dealers and support centers.
+In the early 1990s, when CEO John Sculley still steered the ship at Apple, the company decided to turn AppleLink into a consumer-facing service.

 To fulfill its ambitions, Apple acquired a data center in the San Francisco Bay Area from banking giant Citigroup.
-It also came to a licensing agreement with America Online, the company that built the basic technology eWorld was based on.
+It also came to a licensing agreement with America Online, the company that built the basic technology behind eWorld.

-As with many of Apple’s services, the idea was for eWorld to be a “walled garden” so Cupertino could control the user experience its customers received.
+As with many of its services, Apple designed eWorld as a “walled garden” so Cupertino could control the user experience.
 In the 1990s, however, this was not a big departure from the norm.
-Because nobody quite knew what the internet would transform into, everyone from AOL to CompuServe was doing something similar, with exclusive content intended to differentiate the companies’ offerings.
+Because nobody quite knew what the internet would transform into, everyone from AOL to CompuServe did something similar.
+Exclusive content supposedly would differentiate the companies’ offerings.

 In some ways, eWorld was a bit like Apple’s News app.
 It served as an aggregator of news and entertainment from other services, all filtered through a familiar Apple interface.

-eWorld wasn’t cheap, however.
-Two off-peak hours with its dial-up service cost $8.95, while an hour of service beyond this (or during the day) set people back $4.95.
+Despite its limitations, eWorld wasn’t cheap.
+Two off-peak hours with its dial-up service cost $8.95.
+An hour of service beyond that (or during the day) set people back $4.95.

 The bigger problem was granting access to eWorld.
-As anyone who remembers Apple in the 1990s (or has been keeping up-to-date with these “Today in Apple history” posts) will know, there was no shortage of great ideas at Apple in the 1990s.
-The problem was turning neat ideas into viable products.
+As anyone who remembers Apple in the 1990s knows, Cupertino suffered no shortage of great ideas at the time.
+The problem was turning those ideas into viable products.

-A proposed 1995 Windows version of eWorld got abandoned due to budget cuts, despite being more than three-quarters finished.
-Thanks to a failure of strategy at Apple, eWorld also didn’t come bundled on Macs until late 1995 — even though some of its rivals did.
+Apple abandoned a proposed 1995 Windows version of eWorld due to budget cuts, even though it was more than three-quarters finished.
+Thanks to a strategic failure, Apple did not bundle eWorld on Macs until late 1995 — even though some of its rivals did.

-Ultimately, eWorld picked up 147,000 users before eventually being phased out in 1996, with remaining customers migrating over to AOL.
+Ultimately, eWorld picked up 147,000 users.
+Apple eventually phased out the service in 1996, with remaining customers migrating to AOL.